-Samsung profits set to surpass Apple
+Samsung racks up record profits on global demand for memory chips —

 Samsung will launch the Galaxy Note 8 later this year in South Korea using parts from the axed Note 7 to “minimise the environmental impact” of the recall.

-Samsung shares gained 30 percent in the year to date.
+Samsung shares have gained 30 percent in the year to date.